-It may also indicate that your device exceeded the average life span of 10 years.
-You need to replace the entire unit to avoid any mishap.
+This may also indicate that your smoke detector has exceeded its average lifespan of 10 years.
+You need to replace the entire unit to avoid any mishaps.

 This article will give you the reasons behind your smoke detector blinking red.
 You will also know when to be cautious to save yourself from fire.